pirovc/ganon/README.md

 ### --offset (classify)

 `--offset` can be used to speed-up analysis by skipping k-mers. `--offset 1` will check every k-mer of the sequences to be classified. `--offset n` will only evaluate every nth k-mer of the input sequences.
 For `--offset 1` there are possible performance improvements by disabling this function in compilation time with `-DGANON_OFFSET=OFF` (default is `ON`).
-Note that offset will affect the sensitivity and precision of your classsification.
+Note that higher offset values will affect the sensitivity and precision of your classsification, specially when using
+`--min-kmers 0`.

 ### --max-bloom-size and --bin-length (build)